0xorbus/semaphore/docs/versioned_docs/version-V2/quick-setup.md

 ## Create your tests

 1. Creating proofs requires some static files, in the future these files will be hosted on a server and made public.
-For now you can use the ones used in [our repository](https://github.com/appliedzkp/semaphore/tree/main/build/snark) for testing.
-Copy these files in the `static` folder.
+For now, you can use the files in [our repository](https://github.com/appliedzkp/semaphore/tree/main/build/snark).
+Download these files and copy them to the `static` folder.

 2. Update the Hardhat test file: